 Findings Response VII-B-003 Independent Financial Audit Written policy, procedure, and practice provide for an independent financial audit of the facility.
 This audit is conducted annually or as stipulated by statute or regulation, not to exceed three years.
-Visual Inspection: annual audit Compliant - audits conducted by Kolder, Slaven and Co.
-VII-B-004 Facility Insurance Written policy, procedure, and practice provide for institutional insurance coverage, including at a minimum: worker's compensation, civil liability for employees, liability for official vehicles, and either a commercial crime/employee theft insurance policy, or public employee blanket bond.
-Compliant - current policy with AmWins Brokerage of Texas.
-Visual Inspection: insurance policy VII-B-005 Mgmt. of Offender Personal Funds Written policies and procedures shall govern the management of offender personal funds held in trust by the facility.
-The policies and procedures shall include: Specific guidelines and controls for collecting, safeguarding, and disbursing offender personal funds; Require offenders be provided receipts for all financial transactions; Comply with general accounting procedures and state law; and Establish a system of checks and balances.
+Visual Inspection: annual audit Compliant VII-B-004 Facility Insurance Written policy, procedure, and practice provide for institutional insurance coverage, including at a minimum: worker's compensation, civil liability for employees, liability for official vehicles, and either a commercial crime/employee theft insurance policy, or public employee blanket bond.
+Compliant Visual Inspection: insurance policy VII-B-005 Mgmt. of Offender Personal Funds Written policies and procedures shall govern the management of offender personal funds held in trust by the facility.
+The policies and procedures shall include: • Specific guidelines and controls for collecting, safeguarding, and disbursing offender personal funds; • Require offenders be provided receipts for all financial transactions; • Comply with general accounting procedures and state law; and • Establish a system of checks and balances.
 Any interest earned on monies other than operating funds accrues to the benefit of the offenders.
-Compliant- Copies of funds being put in offender account in file Visual Inspection: offender records VII-B-006 Disposition of an Offender's Account upon Death The facility shall complete its fiduciary duty to ensure all of the deceased offender's funds due to the estate are properly accounted for, safeguarded, and disbursed.
-Upon the death of an offender, facility staff shall do the following: Complete the Disposition of Offender Funds upon Death (DPS&C Form AM-C-2-b) to determine the amount owed to the decedent's estate and to determine what a claimant shall submit to receive the amount owed to the estate.
-Check the offender's Master Record and Visiting Lists to determine if there is a living spouse or other living heirs listed in the offender's personal information.
-If so, facility staff shall attempt to notify the spouse or heirs of the amount owed to the estate, after all debts have been cleared, and the documentation required to receive the funds.
+Compliant Visual Inspection: offender records VII-B-006 Disposition of an Offender's Account upon Death The facility shall complete its fiduciary duty to ensure all of the deceased offender's funds due to the estate are properly accounted for, safeguarded, and disbursed.
+Upon the death of an offender, facility staff shall do the following: 1.
+Complete the Disposition of Offender Funds upon Death (DPS&C Form AM-C-2-b) to determine the amount owed to the decedent's estate and to determine what a claimant shall submit to receive the amount owed to the estate.
+2. Check the offender's Master Record and Visiting Lists to determine if there is a living spouse or other living heirs listed in the offender's personal information.
+3. If so, facility staff shall attempt to notify the spouse or heirs of the amount owed to the estate, after all debts have been cleared, and the documentation required to receive the funds. a.
 If the amount owed to the estate is less than or equal to \$2,500, provide the claimant a copy of the Claimant's Request for Offender Funds Upon the Offender's Death and Due to the Offender's Estate (Form AM-C-2-a).
-The claimant must submit the completed and notarized form to receive the amount owed to the estate.
-If the amount owed to the estate is greater than \$2,500, inform the claimant he/she must obtain a Judgement of Possession or Louisiana Small Succession Affidavit to receive the amount owed to the estate.
+The claimant must submit the completed and notarized form to receive the amount owed to the estate. b.
+If the amount owed to the estate is greater than \$2,500, inform the claimant he/she must obtain a Judgment of Possession or Louisiana Small Succession Affidavit to receive the amount owed to